mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 **With VMM**

-Launch `virt-manager` or Virtual Machine Manager from system menu on xfce. <span class="marker">TODO</span> On the first run, the command wants to install package qemu-system (not sure what for since all tools should have already installed).
+Launch `virt-manager` or Virtual Machine Manager from system menu on xfce.
 The tool creates images in `/var/lib/libvirt/images/` by default (<span class="marker">TODO</span> can this be changed?)
 Execute `virsh list` to see the image now running under virsh.

+> VMM wants to install package qemu-system on the first run. packages.ubuntu.com says it contains "QEMU full system emulation binaries."
+> <span class="marker">TODO</span> Why not included in metapackages?
+{: .note}

 Curious people can look in `/var/log/libvirtd/qemu/<guest name>.log` to see the kvm command used for the installation.